-Five Simple Ways to Become More Productive Each Day
+5 Simple Ways to Become More Productive Each Day

-Whether you're getting back into the groove of things after a long vacation or just going through a slump, productivity can be a hard thing to come by.
-Dr. Melissa Gratias, a productivity specialist and workplace consultant, explains that while there are plenty of strategies to increase productivity, what works varies from person-to-person.
+Whether you're getting back into the groove of things after a long vacation or just going through an afternoon slump, productivity can be a hard thing to come by.
+While there are plenty of strategies to increase productivity, what works varies from person-to-person, says Melissa Gratias, Ph.D, a productivity specialist and workplace consultant.
 "Paying attention to my own rhythms and energy levels is so informative and helps me pace my path and schedule my day," she says.

 If you always leave tasks until the very last minute, use timers to create small deadlines for yourself in the shape of minutes rather than days or months.
 "Oftentimes, racing that clock can mimic the deadline-based adrenaline rush that procrastination gives us," says Gratias.
 "With any bad habit, like procrastination, find out what it's doing for you, and find other ways to fill that need in your life."